AlexSandgren/react-labb-3/static/Strategy.md

 ## 7. Item Usage

 Use items wisely during battle.
 Potions and status-healing items can keep your Pokemon in the fight longer, while stat-boosting items can turn the tide in your favor.

-## Conclusion

-By understanding types, building a balanced team, diversifying move sets, predicting opponent moves, and making strategic decisions, you can improve your Pokemon battle prowess.
-Adapt your strategy based on the situation, and always be prepared for the unexpected!